 It might also be a good idea for the person to get a trafficking safe house and support in place before they claim asylum to avoid immediate dispersal under asylum support provisions.

-But if trafficking is raised for the first time at the screening interview, and the referral into the NRM is not made, or there is a lengthy delay, and as a result, the person continues in a situation of exploitation or otherwise suffers for longer than necessary, that could be actionable against the Home Office, for instance as a human rights breach.
+If, as a result, the person continues in a situation of exploitation or otherwise suffers for longer than necessary, that could be actionable against the Home Office, for instance as a human rights breach.
 For more on compensation claims against the Home Office, see ATHUB’s section on Compensation.

 There will be two Home Office interviews.